"Just how far is a chef willing to go to win a cooking competition?"

 Sometimes these include trading in ALL of a chef's ingredients (including anything they're working on at the time of the auction) for what they can "harvest": Geoffrey Zakarian had to harvest ingredients for a Fruit Tart from one of the "Brown Family Farm Fruit Trees" while another had to harvest ingredients for soup and salad from a "garden" in a planter.

-"I Can't Believe It's Not Udder" forced a chef in the "tres leches (three-milk) cake" round to trade all milk/cream ingredients for whatever they could milk from "Sally," a prop cow who had three unlabelled udders filled with a different milk ingredient.
-They couldn't tell what got milked.
+"I Can't Believe It's Not Udder" forced a chef in the "tres leches (three-milk) cake" round to trade all milk/cream ingredients for whatever they could milk from "Sally," a prop cow who had three unlabeled udders filled with a different milk ingredient.
+The chef, savvy enough, tasted each of the udders before getting all his milk and cream back.

 One frequent sabotage has chefs exchange their baskets (or even what they've cooked so far mid-round) with each other.
 This one really stung one chef during a burger challenge - she paid $12,000 for the kitchen's only meat grinder, then was forced to swap ingredients with another chef planning to make an Ahi burger.